Inference in partially identified models with many moment inequalities using Lasso: Lasso as a first-step moment selection procedure

-In order to propose a critical value for our test statistic $T_{n}(\theta)$, we need to approximate its distribution under the null hypothesis.
+In order to propose a critical value for our test statistic $T_{n}(\theta)$, we need to approximate its distribution under $H_0$.
 According to the econometric model in Eq.\ \eqref{eq:MI}, the true parameter satisfies $p$ moment inequalities and $v$ moment equalities.
-By definition, the moment equalities are always binding under the null hypothesis.
-On the other hand, the moment inequalities may or may not be binding, and a successful approximation of the asymptotic distribution depends on being able to distinguish between these two cases.
+By definition, the moment equalities are always binding under $H_0$.
+On the other hand, the moment inequalities may or may not be binding under $H_0$, and a successful approximation of the asymptotic distribution depends on being able to distinguish between these two cases.
 Incorporating this information into the hypothesis testing problem is one of the key issues in the literature on inference in partially identified moment (in)equality models.

 In their seminal contribution, \citetalias{chernozhukov/chetverikov/kato:2014c} is the first paper in the literature to conduct inference in a partially identified model with many unstructured moment inequalities.
 Their paper proposes several procedures to select binding moment inequalities from non-binding based on three approximation methods: self-normalization (SN), multiplier bootstrap (MB), and empirical bootstrap (EB).
-Our relative contribution is to propose a novel approximation method based on the Lasso.
+Our contribution is to propose a novel approximation method based on the Lasso.
 By definition, the Lasso penalizes parameters values by their $\ell_{1}$-norm, with the ability of producing parameter estimates that are exactly equal to zero.
-This powerful shrinkage property is precisely what motivates us to consider the Lasso as a first step moment selection procedure in a model with many moment (in)equalities.
+This powerful shrinkage property is precisely what motivates us to consider the Lasso as a first-step moment selection procedure in a model with many moment (in)equalities.
 As we will soon show, the Lasso is an excellent method to detect binding moment inequalities from non-binding ones, and this information can be successfully incorporated into an inference procedure for many moment (in)equalities.

 For every $\theta \in \Theta$, let $J(\theta)$ denote the true set of binding moment inequalities, i.e., $J(\theta)~\equiv~ \{j=1,\dots ,p~:~\mu _{j}(\theta)\geq 0\}$.
 Let $\mu_{I}(\theta) \equiv \{\mu_j(\theta)\}_{j=1}^{p}$ denote the moment vector for the moment inequalities and let $\hat{\mu}_{I}(\theta) \equiv \{\hat{\mu}_j(\theta)\}_{j=1}^{p}$ denote its sample analogue.
-In order to detect binding moment inequalities, we consider the weighted Lasso estimator of $\mu_{I}(\theta)$, given by:
+In order to detect binding moment inequalities, we consider the weighted Lasso estimator of $\mu_{I}(\theta)$, given by

 where $\lambda _{n}$ is a positive penalization sequence that controls the amount of regularization and $\hat{W}(\theta)$ is a positive definite weighting matrix.
 To simplify the computation of the Lasso estimator, we impose $\hat{W}(\theta) \equiv diag\{ 1/\hat{\sigma}_{j}(\theta)^{2}\} _{j=1}^{p}$.
 As a consequence, Eq.\ \eqref{eq:Lasso0} becomes: